Price: $999 (starting), $899 (education)

 Most of the apps I've used on the MacBook Air are still the Intel versions, which macOS Big Sur uses Rosetta 2 to translate for working on its ARM-based processor.
 Once app developers make Universal versions, their apps will run even faster on the Apple silicon systems, like this M1-based MacBook Air.

-Not only am I going to pit the new M1 MacBook Air against the best PC laptops in this review, I'm also comparing it against the Intel-based MacBook Air released earlier this year, to show how much has changed (or hasn't).
+Not only am I going to pit the new M1 MacBook Air against the best PC laptops in this review, but I'm also comparing it against the Intel-based MacBook Air released last year, to show how much has changed (or hasn't).
+And since we've just released our Dell XPS 13 OLED review, we're going to mention how it compares on color output and battery life.

 The MacBook Air's performance — powered by the M1 processor and 16GB of RAM — is phenomenal.
 When I split its screen between 20 Chrome (Intel, not Universal) tabs and a 1080p YouTube video — plus Apple's Mail and Photos app, Pixelmator (again, an Intel app) and 1Password (Intel, again) in the background, I never saw anything close to a hiccup.
 Oh, and in the background, 20GB of 4K video was being AirDrop transferred, while everything stayed smooth and stable.